SteveBz/MoonRabbit/README.md

 sudo apt-get install -y sqlite3 sqlitebrowser
 ```

+# Edit Supervisor configuration to allow web interface
+sudo nano /etc/supervisor/supervisord.conf
 Add the following lines to enable the web interface
 ```
 [inet_http_server]
 port=*:9001
 ```
+Use Control-s to save the changes and control-x to exit nano.
 ### Enable hardware interfaces in the Raspberry Pi configuration
 IIC or I2C (I-squared-C, or I-two-C), is the interface that links all the sensors to the Raspberry Pi Zero 2 W